qBraid/qBraid/docs/lab/getting_started.rst

 Once your image is pulled, you will be taken to the qBraid Lab interface.
 Here are a few helpful resources to get started:

-1. Interactive tour: Click **Start Tour** (bottom right) to begin a guided tour of all of the Lab extensions and their key features.
+* Interactive tour: Click **Start Tour** (bottom right) to begin a guided tour of all of the Lab extensions and their key features.

-2. qBraid tutorials: The `qbraid-tutorials` directory (left-sidebar **FILES** tab) contains examples and tutorials for a wide range different quantum software packages.
-Many of the notebooks contain qBraid instructions and are runnable using the `Python 3 [Default]` environment.
+* qBraid tutorials: The ``qbraid-tutorials`` directory (left-sidebar **FILES** tab) contains examples and tutorials for a wide range different quantum software packages.
+Many of the notebooks contain qBraid instructions and are runnable using the ``Python 3 [Default]`` environment.

-3. qBraid Docs: The **Quantum Docs** extension (bottom middle of Launcher, under **Other**) contains a collection of direct links to documentation pages for many of the most popular quantum software packages.
+* qBraid Docs: The **Quantum Docs** extension (bottom middle of Launcher, under **Other**) contains a collection of direct links to documentation pages for many of the most popular quantum software packages.

-4. Help drop-down: The top-bar menu **Help** drop-down contains links to more qBraid user guides, demos, and reference materials.
+* Help drop-down: The top-bar menu **Help** drop-down contains links to more qBraid user guides, demos, and reference materials.

 .. image:: ../_static/getting_started/launcher.png
     :align: center
-    :width: 800px
+    :width: 900px
     :target: javascript:void(0);

 |